F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Friday, August 23: FP1 and FP2

-The first day of action is set to be a wet one, with light rain and a fresh breeze forecast.
-The likelihood of showers is currently at 56% for the morning practice session at 12:30pm local time, dropping to 36% during FP2 at 4pm.
+Friday looks set to be a wet one, with strong winds and rain forecast.
+The likelihood of showers is currently at 62 per cent for the morning practice session at 12:30pm local time, dropping to 24 per cent during FP2 at 4pm.

-Temperatures are expected to reach a pleasant 22 degrees Celsius, with high humidity levels of around 75% throughout the day.
+Temperatures are expected to reach a pleasant 21 degrees Celsius, with high humidity levels of around 76 per cent throughout the day.

+The main concern for the drivers though could come through the wind, with gusts of up to 44mph predicted from the west south-west.

 Saturday, August 24: FP3 and Qualifying

-The unpredictable weather pattern continues into Saturday, with a 65% chance of rain for the final practice run at 11:30am.
-Conditions are expected to improve for qualifying, with a 28% chance of showers hanging over the 3pm start time.
+The unpredictable weather pattern continues into Saturday, with a 69 per cent chance of rain for the final practice run at 11:30am.
+Conditions are expected to remain the same for qualifying, with around 66 per cent threat of precipitation hanging over the 3pm start time.

-Temperatures will be slightly cooler, reaching a maximum of 21 degrees Celsius, and humidity levels will remain high at 69%.
+Temperatures will be slightly cooler, reaching a maximum of 20 degrees Celsius, and humidity levels will remain high at 78 per cent.

 Sunday, August 25: Race

-Race day is currently forecast to be the driest day of the weekend, with a sunny outlook and a 16% chance of rain around the 3pm start time.
+Although there could be a brief shower earlier in the morning, the race itself is currently expected to be dry with a sunny outlook and a 0 per cent chance of rain around the 3pm start time.

-The day's peak temperature will be 19 degrees, falling to 14 degrees at night.
-Humidity is predicted to be around 66% with a moderate breeze coming from the west.
+The day's peak temperature will be 19 degrees, falling to 13 degrees at night.
+Humidity is predicted to be around 66 per cent with a moderate breeze coming from the west.

 However, it's important to note that these forecasts are subject to change.
-We will be updating this article daily with the latest forecast, so be sure to check back in as the week progresses.
+We will be updating you daily with the latest forecast, so be sure to check back in as the week progresses.

-READ MORE: Hamilton to run 'failed' Mercedes upgrades at Dutch Grand Prix

 Related